-As we grow as a company, and especially as we grow on the web, it has become more and more important to define the core values that make us who we are, and which make us such a cool and fun place to buy your musical gear.
-These core values are the foundation from which we’ve developed our culture, our brand, and our business strategies.
-Below are the values we live by:
+As we grow as a company, and especially as we grow on the web, it has become critical to define the core values that make us who we are, and which make us such a cool and fun place to buy your musical gear.
+These core values are the foundation from which we’ve developed our culture, our brand, and how we do business.

-Dirt Cheep Core Value #1: Build Open and Honest Relationships
+Dirt Cheep Core Value #1: Create Honest Communication

-We believe that great communication is the key to building open and honest relationships, and for us, that's a focus on being honest with ourselves first so that we can then be honest with our customers.
-Here at Dirt Cheep we do this a little differently than a lot of businesses: we just tell the truth, even if you don't want to hear it.
+We believe that great communication is the key to building open and honest relationships.
+For us, that is a focus on being honest with ourselves first so that we can then be honest with our customers.
+Here at Dirt Cheep we do this a little differently than a lot of businesses: we tell the truth, even if you don't want to hear it.

-Honesty is a raw form of communication that has lost favor in recent times, succumbing to the glossy façade of “the customer is always right.”
-We always want our customers to be delighted with their Dirt Cheep Experience and we go out of our way to be polite, thoughtful, responsive, and diligent.
+We always want our customers to be delighted with their Dirt Cheep experience and we go out of our way to be polite, thoughtful, responsive, and diligent.
 We hold ourselves to a high standard of conduct, both professionally and personally, and there are times when we make mistakes.
-And in turn, there are indeed times when our customers make mistakes or are only thinking of themselves.
-Our staff is here to help you make a professional decision but we don’t make decisions for you.
+In turn, there are also times when our customers make mistakes or are only thinking of themselves.
+Our crew is here to help you make a professional buying decision, but we don’t make decisions for you.
 We are happy to help you with problems, but we expect you to take some initiative and try to help yourself too.

-We value strong relationships in all areas: with managers, Crew Members, customers, vendors, business partners, and co-workers.
+We create strong and honest relationships in all areas: with Crew Members, customers, vendors, within our industry, and with our neighbors and City.
 Strong, positive relationships that are open and honest are a big part of what makes Dirt Cheep successful.
 Strong relationships enable us to accomplish way more than we could otherwise.

-Dirt Cheep Core Value #2: Build A Positive Team and Family Spirit
+Dirt Cheep Core Value #2: Create That Family Spirit

-At Dirt Cheep we place a lot of emphasis on our culture because we operate like a band that never really breaks up… at some point, the members just go play somewhere else.
+At Dirt Cheep we place a lot of emphasis on our culture because we operate like a band that never breaks up… at some point the band members just go play somewhere else.
 Ships operate much the same way, and since both bands and boats have Crew, that’s what we call our team.

-In that regard, we’re like a family where everyone can feel respected and valued simply because they’re a part of what we’re doing as Creatives.
-We believe that, in general, the best ideas and decisions are made from the bottom up, meaning by those who are on the “front lines” and closest to the heartbeat of what’s happening, and because we operate with a family spirit those front-line ideas rapidly become part of our business every day.
+We’re like a family here, Crew and customers, where everyone can feel respected and valued simply because they’re a part of what we’re doing as Creatives.
+We believe that the best ideas generally come from the bottom up, meaning from those who are on the “front lines” and closest to the heartbeat of what’s happening, and because we operate with a family spirit those front-line ideas rapidly become part of our business every day.

-The best members of our Crew take initiative when they notice issues because they care about the success of the team and the company.
-The best Crew members take ownership of issues and collaborate when they face a new challenge.
-The best team members have a positive influence on one another and everyone they encounter because they strive to eliminate cynicism and negativity at every turn and instead create a positive, harmonious (if chaotic) environment where you can shop and feel cozy like somehow you’re home.
+The best members of our Crew take initiative when they notice issues because they care about the success of the Family (you, and us).
+The best Crew members take ownership of issues and collaborate when they face a new challenge, and they have a positive influence on one another and everyone they encounter because they strive to eliminate cynicism and negativity at every turn.
+Instead, they create a positive environment where you can shop and feel cozy like somehow you’re home.